-WP Rocket is a premium caching plugin for WordPress that launched exclusively in the French market roughly a year ago and is now available internationally.
+WP Rocket is a premium caching plugin for WordPress that launched exclusively in the French market back in 2013 and is now available internationally.

 A Caching plugin is almost certain to be among the first set of plugins installed by a WordPress site admin.
 The Popular WordPress caching plugin options for a long time have been W3 Total Cache, WP Super Cache, Hyper Cache and Quick Cache.
 Although these plugins seemed adequate, but you always feel there is room for improvement.